codegod100/logseq/pages/pdx zebras call 2021-08-26.md

 	- do we need to reach out to anyone?
 - monday meeting astrid
 	- match making investors and founders
+	- capacity for us to blast out to chapter members?
+		- emphatic yes
+	- hyper table in slack
 	-